sorah/puma-jungle/README.md

   * for easier managing by puppet, chef, etc.

-* Not requires lsb-functions, just only start-stop-daemon
+* Not require `lsb-functions`, you just need only `start-stop-daemon`

-  * Work with no modification on Gentoo
+  * Works with no modification on Gentoo!

 ## install